 - Submerge the legs of the tomato cage at least several inches into the soil to ensure it is secure.

 - As a tomato plant grows, use ties or clips to guide and secure the vines through the cage.

 If you’re hoping to grow tomatoes, here are the answers to some commonly asked questions about tomato cages.

 Q. What is the purpose of tomato cages?

 Tomato cages help plants grow vertically to keep tomatoes off the ground, which can result in stronger, healthier plants and—as a result—more tomatoes.

 Q. How big should a tomato cage be?

-The size of the right tomato cage to choose depends on how big the tomato plants are that will grow inside them.
-Smaller varieties can use cages that are around 15 inches high and 10 inches wide, while larger varieties will need cages that are a minimum of 38 inches high and 14 inches wide.
+The size of the best tomato cage for you depends on the size of the tomato plants that will grow inside them.
+For smaller varieties, cages of 15 inches high and 10 inches wide work well.
+Larger varieties will need cages that reach a minimum of 38 inches high and 14 inches wide.

 Q. When should I cage my tomato plants?

-Since tomato cages are submerged into the soil, cage tomato plants as soon as they are planted (or whenever they are moved outdoors) so the plant’s root system isn’t disrupted by installing cages later in the growing process.
+Since tomato cages are submerged into the soil, cage tomato plants during the planting process (or when you move them outdoors) so you don’t disrupt the plant’s root system later in the growing process.